-Threats and ContaminantsLead and VOCs and other organic compounds were detected in the soil and groundwater at the site.
+Threats and ContaminantsLead and VOCs were detected in the soil and groundwater at the Spiegelberg Landfill site.
 Potential health threats to people could have occurred due to ingestion of or direct contact with the contaminated groundwater or soil.

-EPA issued a second ROD on August 31, 1989 to address groundwater contamination through the installation and operation of a groundwater pump-and-treat system with on-site reinjection of treated groundwater.
-Ford continuously operated the groundwater pump-and-treat/reinjection system for about two years until EPA issued an Explanation of Significant Differences (ESD) on October 22, 1998 that allowed for the intermittent operations (the system could be shut down but placed on stand-by status) and for a change of the groundwater cleanup standards to be consistent with Michigan Department of Environmental Quality Part 201 cleanup standards.
+EPA issued a second ROD on August 31, 1989 to address groundwater contamination through the installation and operation of a groundwater pump-and-treat system with on-site reinjection of the treated water.
+Ford continuously operated the groundwater pump-and-treat/reinjection system for about two years until EPA issued an Explanation of Significant Differences (ESD) on October 22, 1998 that allowed for intermittent operation of the pump-and-treat sysytem to occur (the system could be shut down, but should be placed on stand-by status for restart, if necessary) and to change the selected groundwater cleanup standards to be consistent with the State's Part 201 cleanup standards.
 The site then entered into a demonstration monitoring period with the intent that pump-and-treat would be restarted if results of a semiannual groundwater sampling event showed that contaminant concentration(s) were present in groundwater above the cleanup standards.